Donads/ProSeeker/README.md

 ### Prerequisites

 You must have both Ruby and Rails installed.
-For more information, check [Tools used during development](#Tools-used-during-development:)
+For more information, check the section [Tools used during development](#Tools-used-during-development)

 ### Installing